templates-collective/starter-lib-ts/README.md

 pnpm dev
 ```

-To build the Library, you can run:
+To build the library, you can run:

 ```bash
 pnpm build